-June 15, 2020 - For utilities, the days of incentivizing consumption to drive revenue growth are long gone.
-Instead transmission and distribution companies are investing in intelligent solutions to survive in a dynamic marketplace where their customer are devoted to saving energy and money.
+June 15, 2020 - For utilities, the days of incentivizing energy consumption to drive revenue growth are long gone.
+Instead transmission and distribution companies are investing in intelligent solutions to survive in a dynamic marketplace where their customers are devoted to saving energy and money.
 For many utilities across the globe, that means turning to smart city technologies to improve energy efficiencies and build unregulated revenue streams.

 a) Utilities owns and operates A LOT of streetlights (typically).

 b) They are incumbent network operators, therefore well-positioned to realize returns from deployed assets.

 c) Utilities are highly regulated, forced to build creative, complicated business models which drive energy efficiencies but also keep them in business (a difficult task seeing as their main business is selling energy).

 So its no wonder that utilities are emerging as key players driving smart city transformations.
 We're seeing utilities take numerous actions that benefit their bottom-line while simultaneously creating smarter service areas.
 The result is greener, cleaner and safer streets.

 Let's talk about some of the most common actions we're seeing from utilities.

 Investor owned utilities are driving many of the largest LED upgrades across the United States.
 Some of these projects involve hundreds of thousands of streetlights and a wide network of stakeholders.
 At this point, the benefits of an LED retrofit are well documented.
 LED streetlights offer enormous efficiencies over HPS or metal-halide lights, and controls add additional savings.
 Together LEDs and streetlight controls can result in 60-80% energy savings for any individual light (read more in our whitepaper The Business Case for Intelligent Lighting Controls).
 So for a utility, who owns and operates a enormous amount of streetlights, that savings is nothing to scoff at.